yubozhao/kfserving/docs/samples/bentoml/README.md

 # Predict on an InferenceService using BentoML

-This example deploys an iris classifier model API server built with BentoML as an InferenceService to a KFServing installed cluster.
+This example builds an iris classification model API server with BentoML and then deploys it as an InferenceService to a KFServing installed cluster.

 [BentoML](https://bentoml.org) is an open-source framework for high-performance ML model serving.
 BentoML supports all major machine learning frameworks including Keras,